-Click here for a list of topics the Program is promoting in the 2021-2022 selection.
+Click here for a list of topics the Program is promoting in the 2022 (38th cycle) selection.

 The objectives of the Program are to develop the next generation of cognitive neuroscientists, equipped with the requisite multidisciplinary skills and expertise to push the frontiers of the mind/brain sciences and to succeed in the global research community.
 As of cycle 38 the PhD program requires obtaining English level B2 certification by the end of the 3rd year.

-The Doctorate in Cognitive and Brain Sciences is accredited by ANVUR (Agenzia Nazionale di Valutazione del Sistema Universitario e della Ricerca) up to its current cycle (36).
+The Doctorate in Cognitive and Brain Sciences is accredited by ANVUR (Agenzia Nazionale di Valutazione del Sistema Universitario e della Ricerca) up to cycle 37.